smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M08_monitor_and_manage_linux_processes/6_guided_exercise_kill_processes_in_linux.md

 * Apply process control in both terminal and GUI environments

 > These tools give you precise control over your Linux system — essential for managing rogue apps, resource issues, and runtime debugging.

----

-✅ Let me know if you'd like:

-* 🧠 Quiz based on this lab
-* 📥 Markdown version for GitHub
-* ⏭️ Next topic: *Monitor Processes Using top and ps*

-You’re now eliminating rogue processes like a skilled Linux sysadmin, Shahid 💻⚡ Keep dominating the shell!